 This pocket-sized field guide provides hundreds of photographs and descriptions of common stone fruit disease symptoms.
 Detailed images focus on PPV symptoms in peach, apricot, and plum fruit and leaves.
 Other sections describe and illustrate diseases and conditions such as bacterial spot, anthracnose, powdery mildew, and nutritional disorders.
 Essential for all stone fruit growers.

-AGRS-045.
-This production guide provides commercial fruit growers, extension educators, consultants, and others with information on fruit culture; orchard nutrition; spraying; pesticides; storage of tree fruit crops; and control of weeds, insects, diseases (including sharka, or plum pox virus), and mice.
-Hard copy version of this publication can be purchased for $25 +shipping and Handling.
+This production guide provides commercial fruit growers, extension educators, consultants, and others with information on fruit culture; orchard nutrition; spraying; pesticides; storage of tree fruit crops; and control of weeds, insects (including brown marmorated stink bug and spotted wing drosophila), diseases, and more.